patrickod/barcode-rust/README.md

 [libevdev](https://wiki.freedesktop.org/www/Software/libevdev/), a
 wrapper around evdevices in Linux to "claim" the input device created by the USB scanner such that its input events aren't consumable by other programs accepting input from stdin at the same time.
-It filters parse it's input for valid ISBNv13 barcodes. which it then writes to stdout
+It filters its input for valid ISBNv13 barcodes, which it then writes to stdout.